 1. Typos, spelling mistakes and grammatical errors

-Errors like this are avoidable and careless - and that’s not an impression you want to give a potential employer.
+Errors like these are avoidable and careless - and that’s not an impression you want to give a potential employer.
 But it’s still surprising how many CVs we receive containing spelling mistakes and other basic grammatical errors.

 Action Point: Check your CV carefully before you send or upload it.
 Make sure there aren’t any stray apostrophes (in plural words, such as ‘key performance indicator’s’, for example) and that words which can be spelled differently (such as draught and draft) are in the correct form.
-Spell check software can pick up some mistakes they are not foolproof.
+A spell check software can pick up some mistakes although they are not foolproof.
 Ask a friend to check through your spelling if this is not one of your strengths.

 2. Photographs, colour paper and unusual fonts

 From time to time we see CVs that have photographs of the job seeker on them, are written using coloured or unusual fonts or on coloured paper or a quirky design.
 In our opinion, these will only make your CV stand out for the wrong reasons.

 Action Point: Make sure that the words speak for themselves.
 Keep to a font that looks clean and ensure that the design isn’t cluttered.

 When an employer looks at your CV, they need to know exactly what you have achieved in your previous roles and how this is relevant to the job you’re applying for.
 If, for example, you were responsible for cutting costs, say exactly how you did it and spell out the results you achieved.

 Action Point: Look at the career information you want to include in your CV.
 Does it say clearly: